Omer-Zinman-Intel/TaggingApp/README.md

 - `logs/js_errors_YYYY-MM-DD.log`: Dedicated log files for JavaScript errors, separate from general client logs.
 - `states/Space_Exploration.json` (and others): Each state is stored as a separate JSON file for modular state management.
 - `static/js/find-in-text.js`: Logic for the new Find in Text widget, providing a floating search panel for navigating document content.
+- `static/js/content-menu.js`: Logic for the new Content Menu widget, offering a floating table of contents for quick navigation.

 See each file for more details on its responsibilities.
 The expanded structure supports better modularity, reliability, and debugging.